-In ideological sense, liberalism is the most enduring and influential philosophical tradition brought up by the European Enlightenment (Burchill, 2005).
-Although the pioneer of the ideological liberalism movement was John Locke in the political sense, David Hume, Adam Smith, Montesquieu, Voltaire and Kant later played an important role in the development of this movement (Moravcsik, 1992).
-Liberalism, as a political philosophy, sought to explain the transforming individualstate relationship in the 17th and 18th centuries through the principle of rationalism (Yanık, 2015).
-Liberalism believes that politics will seek to maximize human wellbeing because rationality will prioritize human welfare and defend human freedoms with the perception of minimal state.
+In ideological sense, liberalism is the most enduring and influential philosophical tradition brought up by the European Enlightenment (Burchill, S. 2005).

+Although the pioneer of the ideological liberalism movement was John Locke in the political sense, David Hume, Adam Smith, Montesquieu, Voltaire and Kant later played an important role in the development of this movement (Moravcsik, A. 1992).
+Liberalism, as a political philosophy, sought to explain the transforming individual-state relationship in the 17th and 18th centuries through the principle of rationalism (Yanık, L. K. 2015).
+Liberalism believes that politics will seek to maximize human well-being because rationality will prioritize human welfare and defend human freedoms.
 Liberalism, which mainly aims to shape the characteristics of the society at the national level, tries the regulations at the national level to be reflected on the international level and pointed out that the order established in this direction can determine the foreign policy of the states.
 As it will be discussed below, this "internal to external" perspective, that is, the understanding that the principles inside can determine the external policies of a state outside marked the first half of the 20th century and it created an opportunity for the advocates of the realism who supports the "external to internal" claims that the international system determines the foreign policy behaviour of the states to criticize the liberals.
-Basically, ideological liberalism indirectly contributed to the formation of liberal theory in international relations with its philosophical views on human nature, the qualities and purposes of the state, and the provision of security and welfare (Meiser, 2018).
+Basically, ideological liberalism indirectly contributed to the formation of liberal theory in international relations with its philosophical views on human nature, the qualities and purposes of the state, and the provision of security and welfare (Meiser, J. W. 2018).

-Liberalism essentially formed a theoretical approach in international relations in the 20th century thanks to the contributions of such intellectuals as Norman Angell, Woodrow Wilson, David Mitrany, Ernst Haas, Karl Deutsch, Michael Doyle, Stanley Hoffmann, Joseph S. Nye, Jr. Robert O. Keohane, Richard Rosecrance, and Francis Fukuyama.504
+Liberalism essentially formed a theoretical approach in international relations in the 20th century thanks to the contributions of such intellectuals as Norman Angell, Woodrow Wilson, David Mitrany, Ernst Haas, Karl Deutsch, Michael Doyle, Stanley Hoffmann, Joseph S. Nye, Jr. Robert O. Keohane, Richard Rosecrance, and Francis Fukuyama (For detailed information, please see: Griffiths, M. 2009, p.
+65-122; Yanık, L. K. 2015, p.
+37-45).